JosephLai241/URS/docs/The Forest.md

 PRAW returns all submission comments by level order.
 This means all top levels are returned first, followed by all second-level replies, then third, so on and so forth.

-Here is a mock top comment corresponding to the mock submisssion ID.
-Note the `parent_id` contains the mock submission ID:
+I will create some mock comment objects to demonstrate.
+Here is a top level comment corresponding to the mock submisssion ID.
+Note the `parent_id` contains the submission ID:

 ```
 {